PhluantMobile/coding-guidlines/javascript/best-practices.md

 * Lots of HTTP requests (and even this is becoming less important).

 These are problems you should address.
 Fixing them could result in less page stuttering.

-However, there are a lot of other "problems" that have very little impact on page performance.
-Yes, you may be able to shave off a few milliseconds by optimizing your selectors or caching function results, but is it worth the effort?

 If your optimizations are making your code uglier (and thus more difficult to maintain), ask yourself: are these "optimizations" worth it?
 For most webpages, 1ms isn't going to make or break the user experience.
 There are probably better uses of your time.